First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Dense oriented graphs and relational structures

 The left-to-right order~$<_S$ corresponding to the tree is the order satisfying for all node~$x$

 The choice of placing~$C_x$ after and not before~$x$ here is arbitrary.

-With this definition, we still verify that a branch~$B$ of the tree is an acyclic subgraph in which the direction of edges matches~$<_S$.
+Any branch~$B$ of the tree is an acyclic subgraph in which the direction of edges matches~$<_S$.
 However, it is not necessarily a chain.
 Indeed, if~$x \in B$ is such that the branch~$B$ descends into the central subtree of~$x$, then~$x$ is non-adjacent to all its descendants in~$B$.
-Nonetheless, $B$ can be transformed into a chain at a limited cost.
-Let~$X \subset B$ be the set of all such center-branching nodes in~$B$.
-Then~$X$ is an independent set (and thus~$\card{X} \le \alpha(D)$), while the rest~$B \setminus X$ of the branch is a chain.
+Nonetheless, $B$ can be transformed into a chain at a limited cost when~$\alpha(D)$ is small: Let~$X \subset B$ be the set of all such centre-branching nodes in~$B$.
+Then~$X$ is an independent set and thus~$\card{X} \le \alpha(D)$, while the rest~$B \setminus X$ of the branch is a chain.

 Next, we generalise chain quasi-orders.
 For~$C$ a chain in~$D$ enumerated as~$C = \{c_1,\dots,c_k\}$ such that~$c_i \to c_j$ iff~$i < j$, we define